microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/broadcastSettings.md

 Settings related to a live event.

 > [!IMPORTANT]
-> Creating a live event with the **broadcastSettings** property is only in private preview.
-The major limitation is those live event settings that are managed
+> Creating live events with the **broadcastSettings** property is in Beta, with important limitations.
+This Beta release of the Graph onlineMeeting
-> by [policy](https://docs.microsoft.com/microsoftteams/teams-live-events/set-teams-live-events-policies-using-powershell) will not be validated
+> API does not validate live event settings that are managed by [policy](https://docs.microsoft.com/microsoftteams/teams-live-events/set-teams-live-events-policies-using-powershell).
-> in Graph online meeting API.
-For example, if the admin has set a live event policy using `Set-CsTeamsMeetingBroadcastPolicy -Identity Global -BroadcastAttendeeVisibility EveryoneInCompany`,
+> For example, if an admin sets a live event policy using `Set-CsTeamsMeetingBroadcastPolicy -Identity Global -BroadcastAttendeeVisibility EveryoneInCompany`,
-> users will not be able to set "live event permissions" to "public" in Teams client, but can still create a live event via Graph
+> users will be prevented from setting "live event permissions" to "public" in their Teams client, but will be able to create a live event via Graph
-> and set **allowedAudience** to `everyone`.
-The request will go through and take effect.
+> with **allowedAudience** set to `everyone`.

 ## Properties